amohata007/Attendace-system/README.md

-# Jarvis: Intelligent Attendance System.
+# Jarvis: Intelligent Attendance System

 We worked on the problem statement given by the company "Naturals" at Skit Hackathon 2019.
 ## Problem Statement: